 Looking Ahead to Your Next Tesla?

-If you’re sitting and waiting for that deep reboot to finish (try to keep your foot off the brake!), why not check out our recent used Tesla listings?
+If you’re sitting and waiting for that reboot to finish—why not check out our recent used Tesla listings?
 Turn that few minutes of waiting into a used Tesla research session!
-We know you want to.

-Whether you’re looking for specific Autopilot Hardware on a used Model S, a pristine used Model 3, or a bargain on a used Model X, you can filter and sort by all kinds of Tesla-centric features on Find My Electric’s Ultimate Tesla Marketplace.
+Whether you’re looking for specific Autopilot Hardware on a used Model S, a pristine used Model 3, a Cybertruck, or a bargain on a used Model X, you can filter and sort by all kinds of Tesla-centric features on Find My Electric’s Ultimate EV Marketplace.

 Check out our used Tesla listing section and see what’s available today.
 We’ve had everything from practically-new Model Ys to ultra-rare Roadsters show up, so you never know what might be waiting for you on the other side of a quick browse.

-And if selling your Tesla yourself isn’t your thing, why not check out our Instant Cash Offer option?
-It’s as simple as taking a few photos and adding some basic info about your vehicle.
-Our network of Tesla-informed dealerships takes it from there, ready to make you a cash offer for your Tesla.
+And if selling your Tesla yourself isn’t your thing, why not check out our EV Cash Offer option?
+Our EV dealer network takes it from there, ready to make you a cash offer for your Tesla.
 See how much you can get for your used Tesla today!